devopshubproject/cka-lab/Task15/task.md

 ```

-From the Pod label name:cpu-utilizer, find pods running high CPU workloads and write the name of the Pod consuming most CPU to the file /opt/cpu.txt (which already exists)
+From the Pod label name:cpu-utilizer, find pods running high CPU workloads and write the name of the Pod consuming most CPU to the file /opt/cpu.txt

 ```
 $ kubectl top pods -l name=cpu-utilizer -n kube-system